Rainymood/rainymood.github.io/_pages/start.md

 ## Something to start with

+- Want to know how Regex works?
+[Click here!](https://www.janmeppe.com/blog/regex-for-noobs/)
-- I hit the front page of [Hacker News](https://news.ycombinator.com/item?id=20608032) with my popular blog post, [Regex For Noobs (like me!) - An Illustrated Guide](https://news.ycombinator.com/item?id=20608032), which became a top story with more than +500 points and 100 comments!
+    - This blog post became a top story and was featured on the front page of [Hacker News](https://news.ycombinator.com/item?id=20608032) with more than 500 points and 100 comments.
 - Want to know how to get a blog like this?
 [Click here!](http://www.janmeppe.com/blog/How-to-add-mathjax-to-minimal-mistakes/)
 - Want to know how to get Latex support on a blog like this?
 [Click here!](http://www.janmeppe.com/blog/How-to-add-mathjax-to-minimal-mistakes/)